 Role and responsibility charting

-Mapping out each person’s roles and responsibilities is critical in education, where there are many constituencies, all of whom may claim responsibility for a task or decision.
-One way to do this is to set up a team of leaders from all groups, to find perceptions of roles or responsibilities (preferably not at the same time), and then clarifying which specific people handle each role.
-This can be a communication and conflict resolution tool as well.
+Role and responsibility charting (essentially, mapping out each person’s roles and responsibilities) is critical in education, where there are many constituencies, all of whom may claim responsibility for a task or decision.
+This can be accomplished by setting up a team of leaders from all groups, charting current perceptions of roles (or responsibilities – preferably both, but not at the same time!), and then setting up specific and unique people or groups to handle each role.
+This method also serves as a communication and conflict resolution tool, making it especially beneficial.

 Contact us today for information on educational discounts and our special expertise in higher education.